rakesh-050791/Rails-Seven-Bootstrap-Template/README.md

 ### Setup

-Fork your own project from the Rails-Seven-Devise-Template.
+Fork your own project from the Rails-Seven-Bootstrap-Template.
 Clone it.
 Then, all you have to do to get started is:

 ```
 bundle install